Look Stop Listen

 Look Stop Listen (listed on label as Look Stop and Listen) is an album by drummer Philly Joe Jones' Dameronia which was recorded and released on the Uptown label in 1983.

 Reception

+The album was nominated for Best Jazz Instrumental Performance, Group at the 27th Annual Grammy Awards.

 The AllMusic review by Scott Yanow said the album was "Highly recommended".